 After 10,000 French Protestants were massacred in Paris on “St Bartholomew’s Day” in 1572, the French king went to Mass to give thanks (to God?) for all the heretics that were slain.
 The papal court received the news with great rejoicing and pope Gregory XIII went to the church of St Louis to give thanks.
 A coin was minted by the pope to commemorate this event.

-In Spain, the Inquisition “became a state instrument, almost a national institution, like bullfighting, a mystery to foreigners but popular among the natives” (Paul Johnson, History of Christianity, 1976, 255).
+In Spain, as Paul Johnson points out in The History of Christianity, the Inquisition “became a state instrument, almost a national institution, like bullfighting, a mystery to foreigners but popular among the natives.”
 The Spanish Inquisition also targeted tens of thousands of Jews and Moors.
 Emelio Martinez wrote that “In just one year, 1481, and just in Seville, the Holy Office [of the Inquisition] burned 2000 persons; the bones and effigies of another 2000 .. .and another 16,000 were condemned to varying sentences.”

 Modern Catholic apologists dismiss these historical evidences and claim only 3,000 people died.
-One of them even declared that no one died!
-They have taken an oath of allegiance to defend their “church” at the cost of history or reason.
+One even argued that no one died!
+They have taken an oath of allegiance to defend their “church” at the cost of history and truth.